SyndemicsLab/respond/docs/src/data.md

 # Managing the Data

 The RESPOND model is packaged as a library, but for ease of use we do also provide a basic command line interface executable for users to run the model.
 To this end, we make use of command line arguments and required files/directory structures.
-In addition to the baseline required files, we have additional optional files used to calculate both the cost effectivness measures and the utility (quality of life) measurements.
+In addition to the baseline required files, we have additional optional files used to calculate both the cost effectiveness measures and the utility (quality of life) measurements.

 ## Required Inputs